Preparing to be a competitive applicant

 A: Very!
 You need as much ‘hands-on’ patient care experience as you can get, consistently over a long period of time is best.
 Also, community service and working with under-served populations is favorably regarded.

-Q: What is the latest MCAT exam administration that you will accept?
+Q: What is the latest/earliest MCAT exam administration that you will accept?

-A: Selection of applicants for the medical school class entering in a given calendar year will be based, in part, on MCAT scores achieved during the previous five years from the date of matriculation.
-For program entrance in Fall of 2024, the final MCAT that can be used for admissions purposes is the September 9, 2023 exam administration.
-We will accept MCAT scores as far back as June 2019 and, prior to October 13, 2023, an MCAT score of 500 is not needed in order to receive a secondary invitation, as the final set of calendar year scores are still pending.
+A: Selection of applicants for the medical school class entering in a given calendar year will be based, in part, on MCAT scores achieved during the previous 3.5 years from the date of matriculation.
+For program entrance in Fall of 2025, the final MCAT that can be used for admissions purposes is the September 14, 2024 exam administration.
+We will accept MCAT scores earned as far back as January 2022.
+Prior to October 15, 2024, an MCAT score of 500 is not needed in order to receive a secondary invitation, as the final set of calendar year scores are still pending.
 We do still require the minimum MCAT score prior to offering an interview.

 Prerequisites / Course Questions